ravenscroftj/ravenscroftj.github.io/content/Software/Airflow/index.md

 ---
-updated: 2024-01-30T13:11
+updated: 2024-01-30T13:17
 created: 2024-01-29T08:13
+title: Airflow
+aliases:
+  - Airflow
 ---

-- Airflow is a data transformation pipeline tool for [[ETL]] and [[ELT]] workflows.
+Airflow is a data transformation pipeline tool for [[ETL]] and [[ELT]] workflows.

-## Google Cloud Compatibility

-Install airflow with `google` optional module: `pip install apache-airflow[google]`.

-Credenials can be side-loaded in via an environment variable

-`export AIRFLOW_CONN_GOOGLE_CLOUD_DEFAULT='{"conn_type": "google-cloud-platform", "key_path": "/secrets/key.json", "scope": "https://www.googleapis.com/auth/cloud-platform", "project": "airflow", "num_retries": 5}'`
-#### Google OIDC auth

-It's possible to authenticate airflow against your google org using SAML/OpenID flow: https://airflow.apache.org/docs/apache-airflow-providers-google/stable/api-auth-backend/google-openid.html
 ## Airflow TriggerDAGRunOperator
 - You can use `wait_for_completion=True` and it will detect whether the dag passed or failed.
 - If you have a cleanup function make sure that it marks the upstream task as failed as appropriate.